 “DID YOU SEE THAT???
 DID YOU FREAKING SEE THAT????
 I AM BATMAN!!!!”

-“That’s nice”, she replied, in the calm tones of someone who’s long grown used to having her boyfriend scream out his status as a man-sized flying rodent.
+“That’s nice”, he replied, in the calm tones of someone who’s long grown used to having his flatmate scream out his status as a man-sized flying rodent.

 It was, to put it simply, the most epic moment and thrilling moment I’ve had in gaming since the last time I made 11 random clicks in expert minesweeper without dying.

 This is also a game that rewards planning and prudence.
 For the earlier enemies without guns or any sort of weapons, it’s usually a simple, but visually thrilling, process of jumping right into the fray and screaming “YATAAAHHH!!!” as loudly as you can while furiously clicking your left mouse button.
 But as you progress in the game and enemies with guns appear, adopting a straight forward approach is usually a trip on the fast lane towards becoming an ex-batman.
 You have to learn to plan your moves ahead of time, make use of the shadows and heights to hide you and utilize some seriously cool gadgets to move past these stages, which is frankly what being Batman all about.
 If all you had to do was walk into every fight and start punching people he’d have red underwear, a giant S on his chest, and all of you would be mocking me for liking him.